Hub-OS/documentation-website/docs/01-client/04-lua-api/05-attack-api/02-hit-props.md

 - `Hit.Root` applies root status on hit.
 - `Hit.Blind` applies blindness status on hit.
 - `Hit.Confuse` applies confusion status on hit.
+- `Hit.NoCounter` prevents the attack from countering.
+  - Do not use this unless you know what you're doing (ask), this is automatically applied through [entity:context()](/client/lua-api/entity-api/entity#entitycontext).
 - [Hit.[flag_name]](/client/packages#statuses)

 ### `hit_props.status_durations`